ZahoxDooper/Python-Projects/README.md

 What i have learned: improved my knowledge of if/else/elif and strucuting the code so it can handle multiple options

-Made a Python program that converts Celsius to Fahrenheit and calculates useful statistics.
+3.Made a Python program that converts Celsius to Fahrenheit and calculates useful statistics.
 It took me about an hour to make, as I needed to learn many different commands and codes, Especially what the functions even do for example: loops, lists, and f-strings.